CivicDesign/Accessible-Voting-Index/docs/state_accessibility_review.md

 ### Check with WebAim’s WAVE

 * Go to wave.webaim.org
-* Enter the URL for the page you are checking (for example https://vote.ST.gov/accessible-voting.html
+* Enter the URL for the page you are checking (for example: [https://vote.ST.gov/accessible-voting.html](https://vote.ST.gov/accessible-voting.html)

 The results will appear on the screen.
 Look at the panel on the left for a Summary report.
 WAVE gives a summary report of 6 items.
 Then click on Details to see more

 Use [this form](form.md) to report what you found.
 You can continue with another page at the end.

-#### Fields to collect:
+#### Fields to collect

 * Your name and email
 * What state is this website in (List)